DecisionVis/deltamoea/blog/performance_tests.md

 connects directly to a sqlite3 file and just does the equivalent of the CSV writing, but straight to database?
 That's going to get me off the ground fastest.

+# 30 Runs Later

+2017-02-23 20:25

+I did 30 seed runs of UDMOEA on 100/2 rotation 0.
+To do 30 runs of Borg, I need to set Borg up the same way I did UDMOEA.

+Equally important, I need to set up metrics.
+Recall that I want to see HV and epsilon-HV evolving over time.
+Also, I wanted to come up with a metric that respected decision space.
+What if I do this: take every evaluation ever.
+Pareto Rank them all by grid_objectives.
+Figure out their grid indices.
+Now we have a rank for each set of grid indicies.
+Now, for every NFE, determine the archive of each MOEA and determine which grid boxes its archive occupies.
+Then average (median?) the rank of the occupied grid boxes is your metric.

+See analysis in my ongoing ipython notebook, which I've hooked up to the database.

+2017-02-23 21:18